openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-frontend-composability.rst

 Frontend Plugins (Alternative #3)
 ------------------------------------

-`frontend-plugin-framework <https://github.com/openedx/frontend-plugin-framework>`_ gives us the ability to share components across MFEs as plugins, either at build-time (direct plugins) or runtime (iframe plugins)
+`frontend-plugin-framework <frontend-plugin-framework_>`_ gives us the ability to share components across MFEs as plugins, either at build-time (direct plugins) or runtime (iframe plugins)

 Direct plugins create some flexibility, but couple our repositories' builds together, similar to shared libraries above.
 Iframes are good for sandboxing and isolating code, but they're a very inefficient way to compose a UI, especially given the consistency and user/developer experience concerns raised above.
 In a way, they exacerbate the problem even more.
 There's no way to do direct plugins via the MFE config API, since they rely on importing modules directly into the build.